vicasze/gretel_interface/README.md

 The following shows how to use it on a test case.

 ## Installation
-Create and activate a conda environment:
+Clone the repository; ceate and activate a conda environment:
 ```
 conda env create -n gretel -f env/gretel_env.yaml
 conda activate gretel